cristisulighetean/kubernetes-up-and-running/ch5_pods/README.md

 # Using port forwarding
 kubectl port-forward kuard 8080:8080

+# Accessing the pod from outside the localhost machine
+kubectl port-forward --address '0.0.0.0' pod/kuard 8080:8080

 # Getting more information with logs
 kubctl logs kuard
 # Adding the -f flag will cause you to continuously stream logs.

 ```

+- `--address '0.0.0.0'`: This tells kubectl to bind to all network interfaces, making the port accessible from any IP that can reach your machine.

 ### Accessing logs